David Clendon

-David James Clendon (born 11 September 1955) is a New Zealand politician and former member of the Green Party.
-Following the resignation of Sue Bradford, Clendon became a member of the House of Representatives on 2 November 2009.
+David James Clendon (born 11 September 1955) is a New Zealand former politician.
+He was a list Member of Parliament in the New Zealand House of Representatives for the Green Party of Aotearoa New Zealand from 2009 until 2017.
+He later served one term on the Far North District Council from 2019 to 2022.

-Personal life
+Early life and career

 Clendon is of Ngāpuhi, Te Roroa and Pākehā descent.
 He is a descendant of James Reddy Clendon, the United States Consul in New Zealand.
-He has a partner, Lindis, and one daughter Kaya.
+He has a partner, Lindis, and one daughter, Kaya.

+Clendon left school aged 15.
+He worked in business, eventually managing an engineering supplies company.
+In 1994, he completed a Master of Science from Lincoln University.
+He worked as an environmental management lecturer at Unitec Institute of Technology in Auckland and as a sustainable business advisor.

+Clendon has been resident in Kerikeri since 2012.

-Political career
+Early political career

 Clendon joined the Green Party in 1990.
 In both the 1999 and 2005 elections, Clendon polled third in the seat of Waitakere, ranked 19th and 12th on the party list, respectively.

-Clendon was the co-convenor of the Green Party from 2001 to 2004.
-He did not contest the 2002 general election because the party's constitution bars co-convenors from standing for parliament.
+With Catherine Delahunty, Clendon was a co-convenor of the Green Party from 2001 to 2004.
+He did not contest the 2002 general election because the party's constitution bars co-convenors from standing for Parliament.

 Along with MP Nándor Tánczos, former MP Mike Ward and 2005 election campaign manager Russel Norman, Clendon contested the Green's male leadership role in 2005 after the unexpected death of co-leader Rod Donald, saying that it made sense to "appoint an out-of-Parliament leader, rather than stretch the sitting MPs even further."
+In contrast to his leadership rivals, Clendon characterised himself as a left-wing conservative.
 Norman won the leadership after a vote at a party AGM in June 2006.

-Clendon was elected as a Councillor for the Far North District in 2019.
+Clendon contested the Helensville electorate for the Green Party in the 2008 general election and was ranked 10th on the party list.
+The party won nine MPs, so he was the highest-ranked Green Party candidate not to be elected.